ylashin/HadoopPD/readme/spark-streaming-part4.md

     ![bar-chart](../images/spark-streaming-04-.bar--chart.png)

 6. In the next step, give the tile a title and click Apply.
 It will be jsut an empty tile as below until we push some data.
+   We can also resize the tile a bit as it will probably show a handful of hashtags.

     ![empty-tile](../images/spark-streaming-04-empty-tile.png)